-If you don’t know how to get rid of credit card debt, you’re not alone.
-The average American household carries $15,762 in credit card debt, with the national consumer debt totaling a staggering $733 billion.
+The average American household carries $16,883 in credit card debt, with the national consumer debt totaling a staggering $784 billion.

 Here are 5 ways you can learn how to pay off credit card debt - fast.

-Before you can start paying off your debt, you need to get your budget in order.
+1. Start Budgeting Before you can start paying off your debt, you need to get your budget in order.
 If you don't have a budget, now is the time to create one.
-There are ton of free resources that can teach you how to budget and how to pay off your credit card debt, like Mint.com or Level Money, which track and categorize your spending, as well as set financial goals.
+There are a ton of free resources that can teach you how to budget and how to pay off your credit card debt, like Mint.com, which tracks and categorizes your spending, as well as set financial goals.

 Balance transfer cards usually give you 12 months or more to pay off your debt without racking up any interest, which can help you pay off your credit card much quicker than you would with an interest-bearing credit card.
 You’re also less likely to miss a payment when you have a single card to manage instead of multiple credit card bills.

 Before you get a balance transfer credit card, just make sure you are realistic about your repayment goals.
 Since you have a limited time with low interest, you’ll want to make sure you can pay off your credit card debt in that time or you can apply for a new balance transfer card.
 It’s also important to know that most balance transfer cards also charge transfer fees, which will increase your balance.
 This is a one-time charge, though, and one of the most popular ways to pay off credit card debt.
 Related: 5 ways to start paying off debt today 3.
 Negotiate Better Terms If you want a better interest rate on your credit card, you’re going to have to ask for it.
 Many consumers think they are locked into their credit card terms, but many banks are willing to negotiate rates.
 With just a simple call, you can get a better deal on your terms and pay down your credit card debt faster.

 The bank isn’t required to give you a better rate, though, so here are some ways to improve your chances of success: